Food Rocks invite you to trade at Horsham Markets every Thursday & Saturday from 9am to 5pm (4pm in Winter) in The Carfax.

 9. It is the responsibility of stallholders to ensure that all goods offered for sale comply with all relevant legislation.
 Advice may be obtained from the Environmental Health Department at Horsham District Council and the Trading Standards Department at West Sussex County Council.

-10. Producers shall permit the Market Operator to visit production sites in order to authenticate the origin of any produce to be sold in the market.
+10. Traders shall permit the Market Operator to visit production sites in order to authenticate the origin of any produce to be sold in the market.

-11. The responsibility to ensure that the produce sold from each stall is local produce remains with the producer and any inspection by the Market Operator will not mitigate this responsibility.
+11. The responsibility to ensure that the produce sold from each stall is local produce remains with the trader and any inspection by the Market Operator will not mitigate this responsibility.

 Market Day and Hours